Note: If you just want the essentials details on how to do this hike in Puerto Vallarta you can skip to the bottom for

 This is a popular spot for the many charter boats to drop their guests for lunch, so there are several beach restaurants with the hawkers out front all trying to sell you on their goods.
 The price of a beer or snack will get you the use of showers, banyos, beach chairs and umbrellas but of course being that you’re a bit isolated here the average prices are more than back in Puerto Vallarta.

 Once we’d had our fill of fresh coconuts we grabbed a water taxi on the beach and headed back to Boca and then caught the bus to Old Town.
 As mentioned at the beginning of this post…it really was a perfect day!

 Tips on how to do this Puerto Vallarta Hike

 - The hike is considered moderate and is fine for capable hikers of any age but there are some steep stairs and grades to climb.
 It is not suitable for anyone who is not fully mobile.

 - The hike takes about 2 hours without stops but you will definitely want to stop and enjoy some of the beaches and views and maybe a refreshment along the way.

-- At a minimum take water, towels, sunscreen, bug spray and a camera and wear good walking or hiking shoes.
+- At a minimum take water, towels, sunscreen, bug spray and a camera.

 - Catch the bus to Boca de Tomatlan from the stop in front of the OXXO at the corner of Basillo Badillo and Constitucion.